Musa-Ndhlovu/Capstone_Project/README.md

 2. Work on fixing my code so that I am able to see the output of my code.
 3. Ensure that my buttons work and that I am able to add, remove and tick the schedules and lists
 4. Working on an Icon with a profile picture that is clickable and leads straight to the Profile page

+BUILDING WEEK 2
+Worked on the Figma layout of the design
+Started coding
+Main page
+Pomodoro page
+Researched how to integrate the calendar to the app

+Challenges faced:
+Attempting to add the calendar integration and doing research on how to add the calendar API
+Result: Failed to complete this task, My laptop ended up crashing.

+Next week (Final Week):
+1. Finish coding and test for bugs
+2. Record demo and launch app
+3. Clean up code